 Proof of address (PoA)

 To meet customer due diligence requirements (CDD) businesses should verify proof of address.
 Customers take a picture of a supported document, such as a bank statement or utility bill, and AI verifies its authenticity.
+Learn more about why proof of address may be required, and examples of necessary documents in our Guide to proof of address (PoA).

 Watchlist ongoing monitoring